Kanjuruhan Stadium disaster: Aftermath

-As a result of the incident, President Joko Widodo later instructed the association to suspend all Liga 1 matches until all "evaluation of improvement of security procedures" is carried out, followed by joint fact-finding team deciding that all football leagues matches (Liga 1, Liga 2 and Liga 3) were temporarily suspended until the President says it can be normalised.
+As a result of the incident, President Joko Widodo later instructed the association to suspend all Liga 1 matches until a full "evaluation of improvement of security procedures" had been carried out, and this was followed by a joint fact-finding team deciding that all football leagues matches (Liga 1, Liga 2 and Liga 3) were temporarily suspended until the President said it could be normalised.
 The Indonesian Football Association (PSSI) apologised for the incident and announced a ban on home matches for Arema for the rest of the season.
-PSSI also stated that the decision to continue to hold the match by PT Liga Indonesia Baru, which is the organiser of the match, had been agreed with other stakeholders of Indonesian football.
-In addition, Widodo also orders all Liga 1, 2 and 3 stadiums to be fully audited by Minister of Public Works and Public Housing (PUPR) Basuki Hadimuljono.
+PSSI also stated that the decision by PT Liga Indonesia Baru, the organiser, to hold the match had been agreed to by other stakeholders of Indonesian football.
+In addition, Widodo also ordered all Liga 1, 2 and 3 stadiums to be fully audited by Minister of Public Works and Public Housing (PUPR) Basuki Hadimuljono.

 On 3 October 2022, two days after the incident, the Head of Indonesian police Listyo Sigit Prabowo removed the Head of Police of Malang, Police Adjunct Chief Commissioner Ferli Hidayat, from his duties.
 Nine officers from East Java Mobile Brigade Corps were also removed.

-Also on 3 October 2022, PSSI announced that the 2023 AFC U-17 Asian Cup qualification group B matches, which is held in Indonesia, will be played behind closed doors starting that night.
+Also on 3 October 2022, PSSI announced that the 2023 AFC U-17 Asian Cup qualification group B matches, which was held in Indonesia, would be played behind closed doors starting that night.

-On 4 October 2022, a police officer was held in custody for 21 days for using the official Twitter account of Bantul's Srandakan police in the Special Region of Yogyakarta, tweeting "Die!", "What are you all supporting for?" and "Salute to soldier!
-Eradicate!" in response to Indonesian netizens discussing the use of tear gas in the incident.
+On 4 October 2022, a police officer was held in custody for 21 days for making defamatory tweets about the incident using the official Twitter account of Bantul's Srandakan police in the Special Region of Yogyakarta.
+He responded to criticism of the police with "Die!", "Who are you defending?" and "I salute the soldiers!
+Exterminate!".

 After the incident, a video showing Indonesian soldiers beating and kicking Arema supporters surfaced.
-Commander of the Indonesian National Armed Forces Andika Perkasa promised that the act is not considered as self defence, and the soldiers involved would be charged with criminal law.
+Commander of the Indonesian National Armed Forces Andika Perkasa promised that the act would not be considered self-defence, and the soldiers involved would be charged under criminal law.

-After his meeting with FIFA President Gianni Infantino on 18 October 2022, Widodo issued orders to deactivate Kanjuruhan Stadium, demolish and rebuild it according to FIFA standards.
+After his meeting with FIFA President Gianni Infantino on 18 October 2022, Widodo issued orders to deactivate Kanjuruhan Stadium, demolish it and rebuild it according to FIFA standards.

-On 5 December 2022, the imposed suspension of Liga 1 was lifted, and the competition resumed, with all matches in the rest of the Liga 1 2022–23 first round (game weeks 12 until 17) being held behind closed doors.
+On 5 December 2022, the imposed suspension of Liga 1 was lifted and competition resumed, with all remaining matches of the Liga 1 2022–23 first round (game weeks 12 until 17) being held behind closed doors.

+Rebuilding of Kanjuruhan Stadium was completed on 21 January 2025.
+The process cost Rp 350 billion, making the new Kanjuruhan Stadium the most expensive stadium ever built in Indonesia.
+Minister of Public Works Dody Hanggodo expected the stadium to be strong enough for 30–40 years.